 A 2019 article claimed that there were 214km of bicycle-only paved areas in 2019, with plans to add another 147km

 Plans for Expansion

-You can see a map of the existing network here.
-As you can see, it’s a very fragmented and random labyrinth of lines that seem to have no central organization.
+Unfortunately the map we had posted by the Municipality has been taken down. either way it shows a very fragmented and random labyrinth of lines that seem to have no central organization.
 But there’s hope that it will all coalesce into a functional system.

 So, could you ride a bike to work with the present infrastructure?
 The answer is that yes, you probably could.
 But you’ll need to consider a few variables first.